Mikoyan MiG-29: North Korea

 The Korean People's Air Force is believed to operate about 18 MiG-29s which are assigned to the 55th Air Regiment based at Sunchon Air Base.
 In addition to 13 MiG-29 (9.12B) Fulcrum As and 2 Fulcrum B trainers that were delivered in 1987, North Korea also became the only Cold War export customer and licensed manufacturer of the Fulcrum-C. Called the MiG-29S-13 (9.13B) Fulcrum-C, they were delivered to North Korea from the USSR/Russia between 1991 and 1992 in knock down parts.
 Only three S-13s were completed due to Russia refusing to supply more parts to North Korea.
 The first locally built Fulcrum-C flew on 15 April 1993.
-These were first encountered and photographed by the USAF in March 2003 when a pair of KPAF MiG-29s intercepted an USAF RC-135S Cobra Ball reconnaissance aircraft.
-On 17 May 2025.
-North Korean MiG-29 was seen using its new active radar homing missile which resembles the AIM-120 and PL-12.
-The missile seems to outperform the given Soviet-era MiG-29's radar in terms of range.
+These were first encountered and photographed by the US Air Force in March 2003 when a pair of KPAF MiG-29s intercepted a RC-135S Cobra Ball reconnaissance aircraft.

+On 17 May 2025, the North Korean MiG-29 was seen testing a new active radar homing missile which resembled the American AIM-120 and Chinese PL-12.
+The missile seemed to outperform the given Soviet-era MiG-29's radar in terms of range.
+In November 2025, during an event marking the 80th anniversary of the air force, the North Korean MiG-29s were spotted sporting a new short range infrared air-to-air missile.
+The missiles were noted to being similar in configuration to the German IRIS-T, Japanese Type-04, and the Chinese PL-10E.